Cassville, Indiana

 Cassville is an unincorporated community in Howard Township, Howard County, Indiana, United States.
-It is part of the Kokomo, Indiana Metropolitan Statistical Area.
+It is part of the Kokomo, Indiana Metropolitan Statistical Area and located approximately 5.9 miles from downtown Kokomo.

 History

 Originally named Pleasant Spring, Cassville was renamed in 1854 for Lewis Cass, a U.S. Senator from Michigan.

+Demographics

+The United States Census Bureau delineated Cassville as a census designated place in the 2022 American Community Survey.